step-/find-n-run/usr/share/doc/findnrun/fzf.md

 default search engine automatically for both fuzzy and exact search.
 Fzf's extended search syntax applies to both cases.

-If `fzf` isn't found in `PATH`, findnrun shows a startup reminder that offers to download and install fzf.
-Such installation limits the scope of fzf to findnrun - fzf won't be available for general command-line use.
+If `fzf` isn't found in `PATH`, findnrun displays a startup dialog that offers to download and install fzf.

-If instead you wish to perform a complete fzf installation run command

-    /usr/share/findnrun/install-fzf --help

-in a terminal window.
-Read more about [fzf](https://github.com/junegunn/fzf).
+You can also install fzf by following the instructions found on [fzf's website](https://github.com/junegunn/fzf).
+This full installation is recommended for interactive shell use.

 ### Uninstalling Fzf

 To disable fzf see [FNRSEARCHENGINE](running.md).

-To uninstall fzf delete file `/usr/share/findnrun/fzf`.
+To uninstall fzf delete the binary file `/usr/share/findnrun/fzf` and the link file `/usr/bin/fzf`.
 If you performed a full installation follow the uninstallation instructions found on fzf's website.

 _Next: [Starting Findnrun](running.md)_